 If a constant current is sent through a coil, a magnetic field is generated.
 But Faraday's law tells us that a constant magnetic field is not able to induce a current in tissue and is therefore unable to generate a movement of the muscle.
 If the current sent through the coil is varied in time, the magnetic field generated by the coil will also vary in time.
 The keyword here is varying and only a varying field is able to induce an electric field.

 If the coil is placed over e.g. the left arm and a short current pulse is sent through the coil, an electric field will be induced in the left arm and if the change of the magnetic field is sufficiently high, the fingers of the left hand will twitch.
 This happens because the electric field will change the electrical potential over the nerve cell wall and if this change is large enough, an action potential in the nerve will be generated.
-If the nerve is a motor nerve, a muscle fibre in the arm will be activated.
-If enough muscle fibres are activated, the fingers on the left arm will twitch.
+If the nerve is a motor nerve, a muscle fiber in the arm will be activated.
+If enough muscle fibers are activated, the fingers on the left arm will twitch.

 So if the induced electric field and thereby the induced current is of sufficient amplitude and duration, neuromuscular tissue will be stimulated in the same way as with conventional electrical stimulation.
 Adding that magnetic stimulation is independent of clothing and bone/tissue structure makes the technique of magnetic stimulation superior to electrical stimulation in both research and in the clinic.